Keep Up With Us

 Breck Dew Tour – December 13-16, 2018 – This year’s Dew Tour takes place December 13-16, 2018 (presented by Mountain Dew® and TEN: The Enthusiast Network) and will bring out the best athletes to compete.
 The four-day event includes the world’s best male and female skiers and snowboarders competing in individual Halfpipe and Slopestyle competitions, Dew Tour’s signature Team Challenge and Streetstyle competitions taking over historic Main Street.
 More information at www.
 Breckenridge.com

 29th Annual International Snow Sculpture Championships Begin Jan.
 21, 2019 – Snow carving in Breckenridge began as a local pastime; today, decorated snow artists transform 25-ton blocks of snow into an outdoor art gallery.16 teams, made up of four artists, from across the globe typically sculpt 65 hours across five days of competition.
 Watch blocks being built and teams sculpting Jan.
 21 – 25.
 Viewing weekend is Jan.
 25 – 30.
 New for 2019, fireworks display will take over the night sky on Saturday, Jan.
 16. More information about the International Snow Sculpture Championships at GoBreck.com.
+This entire event is free and open the public.

 Locals’ tip: Catch the light show, with the unveiling of colored lights, on Friday night, Jan.
 25.